etomica/mapped-averaging/docs/source/theory.rst

    =
    \int_{V} \nabla \cdot \left({\dot {\bf x}}^{\nu} f\right) J {\rm d} {\bf x}

 where we used the change of variables in the last term on the right-hand side.
-Now, equating both derivatives we directly get and expression for :math:`{\rm D}_{\nu}J`
+Now, equating both derivatives we directly get an expression for :math:`{\rm D}_{\nu}J`

 .. math::
    {\rm D}_{\nu}J = J \nabla \cdot {\dot {\bf x}}^{\nu}